Sisira Senaratne: Career

-He started composing songs at the age of twelve where he wrote and composed his first solo song for the voice of Dharmadasa Walpola.
+He started composing songs at the age of twelve, when he wrote and composed his first solo song for the voice of Dharmadasa Walpola.
 Meanwhile, at the age of 14, T. F. Latheef and Sirisena Wimalaweera made it possible for him to identify Dr. Lester James Peries.
-Peries selected Sisira for Sri Lanka's first outdoor film as well as Peries' first feature film Rekava.
+Peries selected Sisira for Sri Lanka's first outdoor film as well as Peries' first feature film, Rekava.
 His song Olu Nelum Neriya Rangala for that film earned him a reputation as one of the most popular playback singers in Sri Lanka.
-And then he involved with Herbert M. Seneviratne, Shelton Premaratne for classical songs as well as film playback singing.
+And then he was involved with Herbert M. Seneviratne, Shelton Premaratne for classical songs as well as film playback singing.

-He rendered his voice for many films in the 1950s and 1960s such as Sirakaruwa, Gehenu Geta, Hadisi Vivahaya, Daskon and Wana Mala.
-He sang duets only with his wife Indrani.
+He rendered his voice for many films in the 1950s and 1960s, such as Sirakaruwa, Gehenu Geta, Hadisi Vivahaya, Daskon and Wana Mala.
+He sang duets only with his wife, Indrani.

-In 1966, Senaratne won the award for the Best Music Director at 3rd Sarasaviya Festival for the film Handapana.
-At 1st Radio Award Festival in 1970, he won the award for the Best Male Singer for the song Mage Puthuta Mal in the film Punchi Baba.
-In 1997, he was honored by "Swarna Jayanthi" Award at the 11th Presidential Film Festival.
+In 1966, Senaratne won the award for the Best Music Director at the 3rd Sarasaviya Festival for the film Handapana.
+At the 1st Radio Award Festival in 1970, he won the award for the Best Male Singer for the song Mage Puthuta Mal in the film Punchi Baba.
+In 1997, he was honored with the "Swarna Jayanthi" Award at the 11th Presidential Film Festival.
 Sisira had composed the melody for every song sung by Indrani since 1957.

-Sisira, with his wife Indrani, conducted concerts titled ‘Sisindra’ in Sri Lanka and around the world, including Canada, United Kingdom, United States of America, Dubai, Australia, Germany, Switzerland and Italy.
+Sisira, with his wife Indrani, conducted concerts titled ‘Sisindra’ in Sri Lanka and around the world, including Canada, the United Kingdom, the United States of America, Dubai, Australia, Germany, Switzerland and Italy.
 The first "Sisindra" concert in Sri Lanka was held on the 20th at 6.30 pm at the Kularatne Hall of Ananda College, Colombo.
-The autobiography "Ranpiyawara" written by Wijebandara and the album "Iresha" featuring the songs of the Sisira– Indrani couple were also released at that occasion.
+The autobiography "Ranpiyawara" written by Wijebandara and the album "Iresha" featuring the songs of the Sisira–Indrani couple were also released on that occasion.
 The book contains information about their fifty-five-year artistic life.

-The Customs Department where he worked organized a concert called 'Sisirasa' under the patronage of its Superintendent Ashoka Ratnayake and others.
+The Customs Department, where he worked, organized a concert called 'Sisirasa' under the patronage of its Superintendent Ashoka Ratnayake and others.